Coronavirus: Current News on Weddings in the UK

 You will have spent a long time working out who to invite and everyone is on your guest list for a good reason.
 So, it is not easy to think about how to reduce the guest list now, especially if you have already sent out invitations.

-Start by contacting guests who are overseas, vulnerable or shielding.
-Also, it is totally acceptable to ask families with small children to leave their children at home.
+Start by contacting guests who are overseas, vulnerable, or had previously been shielding.
+Also, it is totally acceptable to ask families with small children to leave their children at home if they can.
 Once you have reduced the list as much as you can, sit down with each other to discuss who really needs to be there, just as you did to put together your original list.

 How can we involve our uninvited wedding guests?

-Think of ways that you can involve the guests that should have been there on the day, whether they can’t attend due to travel or shielding, or had to be removed from the guest list.
-Attending events remotely will be a common occurrence for the beginning of 2021.
+Think of ways that you can involve the guests that should have been there on the day, whether they can’t attend due to travel or self-isolation requirements.
+Attending events remotely will be a common occurrence, especially while many international borders remain closed.

 A wedding is about two people.
 It is great you’ll be able to have others there to celebrate with you, but don’t let worries over who can’t be there spoil the day for either of you.